The Ramayana - Sita Swayamwara

 And her gentle name was honoured for her acts of righteous grace,

-"Take her by the hand, Satrughna, be she thine in death or life,
+"Take her by the hand, Satrughna, be she thine in death

 As the shadow to the suistance, to her lord is faithful wife!"